dataset-ninja/isaid-airplane/README.md

 # iSAID Airplane Grayscale

-iSAID Airplane Grayscale is a dataset for semantic segmentation tasks.
+iSAID Airplane Grayscale is a dataset for semantic segmentation task.